whalebone/wb-docs/en/active_directory.rst

 Service Logs
 ============

 Service logs can be found at ``c:\ProgramData\Whalebone\Event Log Forwarder\``, which contain detailed information about service state.
-In case you encounther unexpected service behaviour please include this Log folder and/or Config folder along inside your support ticket.
+In case you encounther unexpected service behaviour please include this folder along inside your support ticket.